JuliaTrustworthyAI/ConformalPrediction.jl/docs/src/index.md

 This package is in its very early stages of development.
 In fact, I’ve built this package largely to gain a better understanding of the topic myself.
 So far only the most simple approaches have been implemented:

-- Naive method for regression.
+- Inductive Conformal Regression
-- LABEL approach for classification (Sadinle, Lei, and Wasserman 2019).
+- Inductive Conformal Classification: LABEL approach for classification (Sadinle, Lei, and Wasserman 2019).
+- Naive Transductive Regression
+- Naive Transductive Classification
+- Jackknife Regression

 I have only tested it for a few of the supervised models offered by [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/).